 So what to do?
 Buy the hiking shirt from the thrift store, to begin with! 🙂

 My shirts of choice are the old poly-cotton blend dress shirts that are ubiquitous in any thrift store.
 For the princely sum of $5, I achieve the desired sun and bug protection.
 Or I’ll simply raid my closet for old shirts!

 Yes, there is cotton in these shirts, but the thin fabric does dry quickly.
 If it does get cold and/or rainy, I simply change into a thermal anyway regardless of the shirt I am wearing.

 I also find these shirts very comfortable, breathe better and feel less clammy than a “technical” shirt or a nylon button down for three-season use.
 I’ve tried the so-called hiking or traveling shirts and actually prefer the cotton-blend ones now.
 And many of the “real” hiking shirts make me look like a reject from an Indiana Jones cosplay convention.

 What about longevity?
 Not only have these shirts lasted me the length of a thru-hike, but they were serviceable enough to wear AFTER a thru-hike too.
 The only reason why they were eventually discarded is that there is a fine line between being a dirt bagger and looking homeless.
 The shirt was structurally sound; they just looked a little, ah, worn.
 The shirt just had to go after a while. ( Esp after being married. 😉 )

 Now, there are times when it makes more sense to wear the more expensive shirts.
 If the trip is more of a cultural trip and less backcountry oriented, it pays to be a little more presentable.
 No reason to be a literal Ugly American. 🙂

 If I am representing a group or a person and/or being paid for my services, perhaps the thrift store shirt is not the best choice, either.
-(Yes, that is a past partner influence. 😉 )
+(Yes, that is someone influence. 😉 )

 Otherwise?
 I’ll buy a thrift store special.
 For $5 I can beat it up, make it dirty, have it full of sweat and it will take a lickin’.